 Grant Proposal Writing

 Led by Christine Black, this workshop will guide faculty members through the proposal development process, with an emphasis on responding to federal announcements.
 Black supports UM Medical School faculty and the research enterprise in proposal development, faculty training and internal foundation reviews.
 She has mentored hundreds of faculty and is noted for her ability to work with both seasoned researchers, as well as novice investigators initiating their first proposal.
-This workshop is co-sponsored by the Office of Research and the Faculty Mentoring Program.
-Lunch will be served at noon, and the workshop will begin at 12:30.
+The workshop is typically offered once per year, and was most recently offered on October 30, 2015.